Rockaphilia/open-pajak/README.md

 2. **Update the UI** inside `src/routes/<tax-type>.tsx`, using shared primitives such as `TaxFormSection`, `TaxResultTable`, and `TaxSummaryCard`.
 3. **Document formulas** with `FormulaExplanationCard` and source links so users can trace regulations back to Buku PPh / PMK references.
 4. **Respect privacy**: inputs must remain numeric or enumerated metadata; never prompt for or persist personal identifiers.

-Refer to `design.md` for UX copy, layout heuristics, and color tokens, and to `tax-formulas-mapping.md` for regulation-to-function mappings whenever you add or change flows.

 ## Deployment Notes